RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

 * Peer information:
   + Click ```ADD PEER```
   + Fill in the server-public-key
-  + Fill in ```0.0.0.0/0``` for “Allowed IPs”, so that while 'on-the-road'
+  + Fill in ```0.0.0.0/0``` for “Allowed IPs”, so that we can get access from anywhere 'on-the-road'
   + Fill in the IP or domain-name with port-number for “Endpoint” (```x:x:x:x:90210```)

 ## Finishing server configuration with new mobile client config

-Now that we have things set up for the tunnel on our mobile config, we must now copy the public ("interface") key from your new there and paste it to ```wg0.conf``` on the server:
+There, we have things set up for the tunnel on our mobile config.
+Now we can copy the public ("interface") key from our newly made config on there and paste it to ```wg0.conf``` on the server:

  ```console
 [root@vps ~]# nano /etc/wireguard/wg0.conf